oven-sh/bun/README.md

 To call a function pointer from JavaScript, use `CFunction`

-This is useful if using Node-API (napi) with Bun, and you've already loaded some symbols.
+This is useful if using Node-API (napi) with bun, and you've already loaded some symbols.

 ```ts
 import { CFunction } from "bun:ffi";